 Getting back the permanent presence in the hybrid office is essential, and that’s why ivCAMPUS included it on a virtual level.
 Our clients reported that they were able to cut the number of meetings in their Outlook agendas by half.
 Because with ivCAMPUS, you only need to have important meetings set up.
 Quick questions and interactions can be done knocking on doors or joining the coffee room.

 In the physical office there was easy to see who’s present and what everyone is doing.
 Managers were able to simply walk around the offices and see who’s there and what kind of work they did.

 When it comes to remote work, things are not as easy.
 Trying to control the employees’ computers involves violating their privacy rights and it’s definitely not a sustainable model.
 Not to mention that is not safe either when it comes to cyber security.
-Videoconferencing can only allow you to see workers when they’re connected to the meeting, so that’s no solution either.
+Virtual conferencing software can only allow you to see workers when they’re connected to the meeting, so that’s no solution either.